-Students desiring to transfer credits from other institutions must have official transcripts from all post-secondary institutions on file and must confer with the Chief Academic Officer before or during their first semester at WCU.
+Students desiring to transfer credits must have an official transcript on file and must confer with the Chief Academic Officer before or during their first semester at WCU.
 Upon review of the transcript, the Dean will complete a transfer evaluation.